 - I’ll see you at Easter.
 [But, I’ll see you on Easter Day.]

-With other short periods which are treated as points:
+With other short periods that are treated as points:

 - My salary gets credited at the end of every month.